Antipurity/webenv/docs/INTERFACES.md

 This allows a different evaluation metric than loss, for comparing agents.
 (As long as people create web pages that call `directScore`.)

 Args:
 - `hidden`: if `false`, exposes 1 number to the agent at the beginning: the average score since the last frame, or `NaN`.
-The agent can maximize that number if it wants to.
+The agent can maximize that number if it wants to (be aware that this channel is easy to exploit).
 If hidden, agents must do self-supervised learning.
 - `scores` (for example, `'scores.json'`): the file to synchronize per-page scores with. `webenv.init(...).score.ALL` is the average score.
 - `name`: the name of the exposed-to-pages function.
 - `interval`: how often to sync scores to file & compute average score, in ms.